How much does it cost to explore Estonia?

 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

 Estonia is one of 51 countries that receive more tourists each year than its total population, and it is not surprising why.
-Tourism in Estonia is recognised as a major source of employment, and a significant contributor to Estonia’s economic growth.
+Tourism in Estonia is recognised as a major source of employment, and a significant contributor to Estoniaโ€™s economic growth.

-While we (coming from New Zealand and Germany, respectively) are not the Estonian Tourist Board’s priority market, as independent travellers, we represent a growth market they are targeting with the National Tourism Development Plan that commenced in 2020.
+While we (coming from New Zealand and Germany, respectively) are not the Estonian Tourist Boardโ€™s priority market, as independent travellers, we represent a growth market they are targeting with the National Tourism Development Plan that commenced in 2020.

 So what did we get up to, and more importantly, how much did it cost to explore the Republic of Estonia?

 Our daily expenses in Estonia were EUR47.30 / USD52.85 per person per day, which means, we went a bit over our budget of USD50.00.
-We spent a total of eight days in Estonia – two nights in Tartu, three nights in Tallinn and three nights on Saaremaa Island.
+We spent a total of eight days in Estonia โ€“ two nights in Tartu, three nights in Tallinn and three nights on Saaremaa Island.

-• Accommodation: We usually stay in self-catered accommodation, in our own room and with (preferably) our own bathroom.
-The kitchen may be shared.
+• Accommodation: We usually stay in self-catered accommodation (homestays, locally owned guesthouses, hostels and short-term rentals) - in our room with (preferably) a private bathroom, though the kitchen and other areas may be shared.

-• Dining and Groceries: We have at least two meals a day at home.
-We like to eat out at cafes or restaurants every few days.
+• Dining and Groceries: We usually eat two meals a day at home.
+But we like to eat out once a day or at least every few days (and prefer locally owned restaurants and small eateries away from the tourist hotspots).

 What is the currency of Estonia?